 How can I help reduce fraud at Airtm?

-We take this task very seriously and ask our members to report any suspicious behavior on the platform immediately.
-We also comply with US KYC and AML laws and keep a record of all transactions.
+At Airtm, the security of your funds and information is our top priority.
+We take this responsibility very seriously and ask our members to report any suspicious behavior on the platform immediately.
+We strictly comply with U.S. **KYC (Know Your Customer)** and **AML (Anti-Money Laundering)** laws, and we maintain detailed records of all transactions to ensure a trustworthy environment.
+We want you to feel safe and protected when operating within the Airtm ecosystem.

-- Detect impostors.
-Scammers often pretend to be someone you trust, such as a family member, a charity or a company you do business with.
-Don't send money or provide personal information in response to an unexpected request, whether it's a text message, phone call, email or social networking.
+• Spot imposters: Scammers are masters of deception, often pretending to be someone you trust, like a family member, a charity, or even an Airtm representative.
+Be extremely cautious. **Never send money or provide personal information in response to an unexpected request**, whether by text message, phone call, email, or social media.
+Always verify the sender's identity through an official Airtm channel.

-- Don't pay in advance.
-Someone may ask you to pay in advance for things like credit and loan offers, mortgage assistance, or a job.
-They might even tell you that you've won a prize, but you have to pay taxes or fees first.
-If you do, they will probably take the money and disappear.
+• Don't pay upfront: If someone asks you to pay upfront for things like credit and loan offers, mortgage assistance, or even to "unlock" a prize you supposedly won on Airtm, be immediately suspicious.
+Scammers often promise big gains on the condition that you first pay taxes or fees.
+If you do, they'll likely take the money and disappear.

-- Talk to someone.
-Before you give up your money or personal information, talk to someone you trust.
-Scammers want you to make decisions in a hurry.
-They may even threaten you.
-Slow down, check their details, do an online search, consult an expert or just tell a friend.
+• Talk to someone you trust: Scammers want you to make hasty decisions, and they may even resort to threats.
+Before giving up your money or personal information, *talk to someone you trust*.
+Slow down, carefully review the details, do an online search, consult an expert, or tell a friend.
+A second opinion can be your best defense.

-- Be skeptical about free trial offers.
-Before accepting a free trial, research the company and read the cancellation policy.
-Always check your monthly statements for charges you don't recognize.
+• Be skeptical about free trial offers: "Free trials" sometimes hide recurring charges.
+Before accepting one, thoroughly research the company and, most importantly, read the cancellation policy.
+Always check your monthly statements to identify and dispute any unrecognized charges.

 Did you find it helpful?
 Yes No